 The Human Rights agenda provides the basis for the UN governance principles.
-The United Nations has worked on a definition of democratic governance for the 2030 Agenda1.
+The United Nations has worked on a definition of democratic governance for the 2030 Agenda.
 However, there is no universal definition that is applicable to all people, societies and cultures equally, so a common understanding and the prioritization of domestic action are more important.
 Therefore, good governance is often simpler to understand through its key principles, which include:

-Rule of law: equal treatment (both protections and punishment) for everyone, all the time
+- Rule of law: equal treatment (both protections) and punishment) for everyone, all the time - The 2030 Agenda for Sustainable Development refers to the process led by the United Nations that defined the Sustainable Development Goals.

-- Transparency and access to information: sharing useful information proactively (not only on request) and in a way that ensures that it is usable - Accountability: accept responsibility and answer for actions - Respect for rights: human rights are not violated but instead enhanced (see also Box 12.5) - Participation and inclusiveness: the law recognises the right of all stakeholders and rights-holders to take part in decision-making and implementation, and they effectively do so - Performance and effectiveness: what is planned is actually done, in a timely manner - Consensus seeking: listening to all relevant voices and explaining if/when some proposals cannot be adopted - Capacity: that all who participate in a process have the knowledge and skills to do so effectively, at the individual, institutional and organizational levels - Anti-corruption: no abuse of vested power for personal gain, whether these are already defined by legal frameworks or not - Gender equality: the equal rights, responsibilities and opportunities of women and men and girls and boys (see Box 12.7)
+- Transparency and access to information: sharing useful information proactively (not only on request) and in a way that ensures that it is usable - Accountability: accept responsibility and answer for actions - Respect for rights: human rights are not violated but instead enhanced (see also Box 5) - Participation and inclusiveness: the law recognises the right of all stakeholders and rights-holders to take part in decision-making and implementation, and they effectively do so - Performance and effectiveness: what is planned is actually done, in a timely manner - Consensus seeking: listening to all relevant voices and explaining if/when some proposals cannot be adopted - Capacity: that all who participate in a process have the knowledge and skills to do so effectively, at the individual, institutional and organizational levels - Anti-corruption: no abuse of vested power for personal gain, whether these are already defined by legal frameworks or not - Gender equality: the equal rights, responsibilities and opportunities of women and men and girls and boys (see Box 7)